rhberro/the-fake-backend/README.md

 Route pagination parameter may be a boolean (true) to use global pagination options, or [pagination](#pagination) object parts to override global ones.

+> Note: The pagination is zero-based, so 0 is the first page.

 #### Example

 ```json